 - a.
-For ceilings with attic spaces, R-30 shall satisfy the requirement for R-38, and-R-38 shall satisfy the requirement for R-49, and R-49 shall satisfy the requirement for R-60 wherever the full height of uncompressed insulation at the lower R-value extends over the wall top plate at the eaves.
+For ceilings with attic spaces, R-30 shall satisfy the requirement for R-38, R-38 shall satisfy the requirement for R-49, and R-49 shall satisfy the requirement for R-60 wherever the full height of uncompressed insulation at the lower R-value extends over the wall top plate at the eaves.
 This exemption shall not apply if the alternative calculations in e) are used; - b.
 For ceilings without attic spaces, that are not roofs with insulation above deck, R-30 shall satisfy the requirement for any required value above R-30 if the design of the roof / ceiling assembly does not provide sufficient space for the required insulation value.
 This exemption shall be limited to 20% of the total insulated ceiling area.
 This exemption shall not apply if the alternative calculations in e) are used; - c.
-Common spaces following the ENERGY STAR Multifamily Reference Design should use the version of IECC specified and, where choosing the commercial chapter, use the "All Other" column of either the commercial R-value or U-factor tables.
-To identify the assembly insulation requirement, use the row of the table that best corresponds to that assembly.
-Unlike Prescriptive Path dwelling units, the common spaces do not need to follow the row corresponding to a wood-framed building. - d.c.
-Where identifying insulation requirements from the commercial chapter of IECC, values from either the R-value or U-factor table may be used for compliance.
-When referencing the 2009 IECC Commercial chapter, projectbuildings in Climate Zone 4 and Climate Zone 5/Marine 4 may use U-0.089 and U-0.064 respectively for Group R wood-framed walls instead of the printed U-0.064 and U-0.051. - e.
+When referencing the 2009 IECC Commercial chapter, buildings in Climate Zone 4 and Climate Zone 5/Marine 4 may use U-0.089 and U-0.064 respectively for Group R wood-framed walls instead of the printed U-0.064 and U-0.051. - d.
 An alternative total UA calculation may also be used to demonstrate compliance, as follows: